atefhares/atefhares.github.io/about.md

 public: false
 ---

-Hi, I am Atef Hares and this is my personal website and blog, I will be sharing info about my career life and I also share my thoughts as posts on the blog! feel free to visit, comment, share and connecting with me :wink:
+Hi, I am Atef Hares and this is my personal website and blog, I will be sharing info about my career life and I will also share my thoughts as posts on the blog! feel free to visit, comment, share and connecting with me :wink:

 ### Copyrights:exclamation: ###